famedly/synapse-token-authenticator/README.md

 `iss` is the expected issuer of the token and this will be checked against the claim `iss` of the token.

 `enc_jwks_endpoint` is the endpoint where the synapse token authenticator will publish the public keys for encrypting the JWEs.
 The full path of the endpoint will be `https://<homeserver>/<enc_jwks_endpoint>`.
 This endpoint will contain only a [JWKSet](https://datatracker.ietf.org/doc/html/rfc7517#section-5) in json format and the JWKSet will have only one key in it.

+If `lowercase_localpart` is set to `true` the flow will transform all localparts to lowercase

 ## Usage